 Definition of Break Even Pricing

-You can calculate the break even price based on the following formula:
+The break even price can be calculated based on the following formula:

 This calculation allows you to calculate the price at which the business will earn exactly zero profit, assuming that a certain number of units are sold.
 In practice, the actual number of units sold will vary from expectations, so the true break even price may prove to be somewhat different.